CSU Fullerton faces UCSB on 4-game skid - WTOP News

 Santa Barbara, California; Saturday, 4 p.m.
 EST

-BOTTOM LINE: CSU Fullerton aims to stop its four-game slide with a victory against UCSB.
+BOTTOM LINE: CSU Fullerton looks to stop its four-game skid with a victory against UCSB.

 The Gauchos are 7-2 on their home court.
-UCSB ranks third in the Big West with 15.2 assists per game led by Ajay Mitchell averaging 3.8.
+UCSB has a 1-1 record in games decided by less than 4 points.

 The Titans are 1-5 against Big West opponents.
-CSU Fullerton is 5-10 against opponents with a winning record.
+CSU Fullerton ranks fifth in the Big West allowing 69.1 points while holding opponents to 43.1% shooting.

-UCSB makes 51.2% of its shots from the field this season, which is 8.1 percentage points higher than CSU Fullerton has allowed to its opponents (43.1%).
-CSU Fullerton has shot at a 42.3% rate from the field this season, 1.6 percentage points fewer than the 43.9% shooting opponents of UCSB have averaged.
+UCSB scores 79.2 points, 10.1 more per game than the 69.1 CSU Fullerton gives up.
+CSU Fullerton has shot at a 42.3% clip from the field this season, 1.6 percentage points fewer than the 43.9% shooting opponents of UCSB have averaged.

-The Gauchos and Titans face off Saturday for the first time in conference play this season.
+The Gauchos and Titans meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Cole Anderson is shooting 45.0% from beyond the arc with 2.9 made 3-pointers per game for the Gauchos, while averaging 11.4 points.
-Mitchell is shooting 50.4% and averaging 17.8 points over the past 10 games for UCSB.
+TOP PERFORMERS: Ajay Mitchell is averaging 19.5 points and 3.8 assists for the Gauchos.

 LAST 10 GAMES: Gauchos: 7-3, averaging 80.8 points, 37.7 rebounds, 15.3 assists, 4.6 steals and 4.0 blocks per game while shooting 51.5% from the field.
 Their opponents have averaged 71.1 points per game.